Acupuncture and Depression

 While drugs have largely been effective in providing temporary relief from acute depression and assistance in the therapeutic process, the side-effects are proving to cause a severe downside to treatment.
 In fact, one of the potential side effects is increased suicide risk in certain patients.
 Most recent studies have shown that number to be increasingly higher in teenage patients taking anti-depressants.
 The drugs often take up to six weeks to begin working in the body as well.

-According to Karen Siegel, MPH, MS, RD, LD, LAc, “Patients should get a firm western diagnosis and then seek treatment options.
+“Patients should get a firm western diagnosis and then seek treatment options.
 I am often referred patients by psychiatrists and always defer to them when it comes to medication.”
 Acupuncture has been a proven method for stimulating the production of neurotransmitters in the brain such as monoamines and endorphins.
 Monoamines are commonly referred to as serotonin and norepinephrine.
 Double blind studies have confirmed that acupuncture is as effective as drug therapy treatments, and often used in combined treatments plans.
 Acupuncture in conjunction with herbology (herbal medicine) can also help wean patients off of medication.

 A referral from a psychotherapist, Debbie, 36, had been struggling with sadness, loss of interest in pleasurable activity, weight gain and Irritable Bowel Syndrome (IBS).
 Debbie did not want to resort to taking medication for her symptoms, so she sought alternative treatment through acupuncture.
 Her symptoms were relieved in about 2 weeks with 2 treatments per week.
 She has been consistent in her follow up treatments for approximately three months.
 Her mood swings, sadness and stomach cramps were allayed through acupuncture and herbal medicine.